 preferably without any damage to us or our bikes.

-natalie had a bit of a break – i think she deserved that. we have been riding a lot and in pretty demanding territory, too. it takes natalie about 14 minutes to ride down the flow trail and we don’t stop ….
+natalie had a bit of a break – i think she deserved that. we have been riding a lot and in pretty demanding territory (if you missed it: in victoria and canberra), too. it takes natalie about 14 minutes to ride down the flow trail and we don’t stop ….

 i took the opportunity to try and improve my time further but i was getting tired, too. no improvement but a lot more air on the fun sections and probably better speed through the berms, too.

 the next day was a bit of a write-off. no prices for guessing why.

 time for nat to cash in one of her christmas presents: the gravity girls clinic.

 the day started with a bit of a drizzle and snow up the mountain. great riding conditions.

 real mountain bikers are of course not deterred by a bit of rain, especially not gravity girls. so everyone rugged up and got on the chairlift. i am sure the first meters were very cold.

 i joined after the lunch break to see if i could take a few photos. by then the weather was pretty good and the bit of moisture had made the ground tacky. a lot of it ‘tacked’ on to our clothes, shoes, bikes, goggles. it’s an outdoor sport.